wbingli/design-agents/README.md

    - Serving & optimization (10 minutes)
    - Advanced topics & edge cases (5 minutes)
 4. **LLM-driven Q&A** — Each segment hosts a chat panel where an OpenAI-powered interviewer asks probing questions and reacts to candidate answers without streaming for the first iteration.
-5. **Google SSO & persistence** — Users authenticate with Google, enabling transcript storage, session history, and personal default scenario preferences.
-6. **Wrap-up insights** — Upon completion, candidates receive a transcript review with export options and prompts for next steps.
+5. **Wrap-up insights** — Upon completion, candidates receive a transcript review with export options and prompts for next steps.

 ## Implementation Roadmap